 But that’s just your starting point.

-Because it is only through 100% commitment to learning that you can:
+Because it’s only through 100% commitment to learning, you can:

 - Change your life.

-So be sure to invest everything into learning copywriting or you won’t succeed.
+Takeaway: Be sure to invest ‘everything’ into learning copywriting, or you won’t succeed.

 3. Understand Why People Hire Copywriters

-Think of the millions of companies out there.
+Think of the millions of brands out there.

-And they all need to communicate ‘effectively’ with their customers, using ‘words’, that give a clear message and inspire action.
+They all need to communicate ‘effectively’ with their customers, using ‘words’, that give a clear message and inspire action.

 Whether it be: